ngen-brett/gitlab-ce/doc/development/git_object_deduplication.md

 deduplication for forks to GitLab.
 In this document we will describe how GitLab implements Git object deduplication.

-> TODO mention in which exact GitLab version this is possible
+> TODO mention in which exact GitLab version object dedup was introduced.

 ## Pool repositories